A. Ponnambalam

-Gate Mudaliyar Arunachalam Ponnambalam, JP, UM (1814 – 4 September 1887) was a Ceylonese colonial-era government functionary, businessmen and philanthropist.
+Gate Mudaliyar Arunachalam Ponnambalam, JP, UM (1814 – 4 September 1887) was a Ceylonese colonial-era government functionary, businessman and philanthropist.
 He was the cashier at the Colombo Kachcheri and was appointed to the titular rank of Gate Mudaliyar.

 Early life and family

 Ponnambalam was born in 1814 in Manipay in northern Ceylon.
 He was the son of Arunachalam and Thangam.
 Through his paternal line Ponnambalam is believed to be a descendant of Mana Mudaliyar of Thondai Nadu, one of the pioneer settlers of Jaffna peninsula in the late 15th century.

 Ponnambalam's father died when he was an infant and his mother married Ariyaputhira.
 In 1830, aged 16, Ponnambalam was sent to Colombo to live with Gate Mudaliyar A. Coomaraswamy and his wife Visalachchi.
 He studied English at the Regimental School.

 Ponnambalam married Sellachi Ammai, daughter of Gate Mudaliyar A. Coomaraswamy, on 24 January 1844.
 They had three sons (P. Coomaraswamy, P. Ramanathan and P. Arunchalam).